Pseudo-Anosov homeomorphisms of punctured non-orientable surfaces with small stretch factor: Introduction

-In Section \ref{sec:thur-norm-non-orientable} we state Thurston's theory of fibered faces and adapt it to the non-orientable setting.
+\paragraph{Outline} In Section \ref{sec:thur-norm-non-orientable} we state Thurston's theory of fibered faces and adapt it to the non-orientable setting.
 In Section \ref{sec:mapping-classes-with} we show how Thurston's theory of fibered faces can be used to construct pseudo-Anosov homeomorphisms of low stretch factor for non-orientable surfaces.
 Specifically, we state and prove the Nielsen--Thurston classification for non-orientable surfaces.
 Then we adapt the results of Fried \cite{fried1982flow,fried1983transitive}, Matsumoto \cite{matsumoto1987topological}, and Agol--Leininger--Margalit \cite{agol6983pseudo} used to construct pseudo-Anosov homeomorphisms with low stretch factor of orientable surfaces to the non-orientable setting.
 In Section \ref{sec:application}, we prove Theorem \ref{thm:stretch1}, following the strategy of Yazdi.

-\p{Acknowledgements} This work is the result of an REU at the University of Michigan in summer 2020.
+\paragraph{Acknowledgements} This work is the result of an REU at the University of Michigan in summer 2020.
 We are grateful to Alex Wright for organizing the REU and to Livio Liechti for suggesting the project.
-We are thankful to Dan Margalit for his comments.
-The REU was partially funded by NSF Grant No. DMS 185615.
+We are thankful to Dan Margalit for his comments and to anonymous referees for their comments.
 We are also grateful to the other co-organizers, mentors, and participants in the REU: Paul Apisa, Chaya Norton, Christopher Zhang, Bradley Zykoski, Anne Larsen, and Rafael Saavedra.
+The REU was partially funded by NSF Grant DMS 185615.
 The third author acknowledges support of the NSF through grant 2002951.